travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2019-08-19

+🛑  Input field `ReferenceFilter.supplier` changed type from `String` to `[String]`

+🛑  Input field `ReferenceFilter.client` changed type from `String` to `[String]`

+✅  Description `Input PaymentCard, if the payment is done by credit card, is it mandatory to specify the payment type and the credit card information` on type `PaymentCardInput` has changed to `Input PaymentCard, if the payment type is DIRECT, CARD_BOOKING or CARD_CHECK_IN, then is mandatory to specify the payment card information`

 ## 2019-08-08

 ⚠️  Union member `API` was added to Union type `AlertObjectsUnion`